Man admits killing landlord, lover in her home after she tried to evict him

 She had defensive wounds to her hands including fractures.

-After he killed Heaney Prakash went to bed then left the house at 6am the next day and went to work.
+After he killed Heaney, Prakash went to bed then left the house at 6am the next day and went to work.

 He called police just before 5pm the next day claiming he had arrived home to find blood on the door.